At-Tira, Suwayda

 See Tira for other sites with similar names.

 At-Tira (الطيرة, also spelled At-Tireh) is a village in southern Syria, administratively part of the Suwayda Governorate.
 According to the Syria Central Bureau of Statistics (CBS), At-Tira had a population of 507 in the 2004 census.
 Its inhabitants are predominantly Druze.

+The village's residents were displaced during the Southern Syria clashes in July of 2025 and the settlement remains uninhabited as of April 2026.